Acramonics/FootSwitch/README.md

 Molex KK254 style connectors are indicated, but not needed - you can simpy solder wires to the holes in the board instead.

+I prefer to mount the footswitch on the opposite side of the board from the other components, but you can do whatever works for you!

 KiCad
 -----